Diseases & Conditions : Plastic Surgery

+Endoscopic surgery.
 Endoscopic surgery is performed with an endoscope, a tubular probe that has a tiny camera and a bright light, which is inserted into a small incision (a small cut in the skin).
 Images from the camera are transmitted back to a screen, which the surgeon watches while manipulating the endoscope inside the body.
 The endoscope is a device to assist the surgeon during surgical procedures.
 Instruments to actually perform the surgery are inserted through a different incision(s).
 Large procedures can then be done with minimal scars.

-Flap surgery involves moving healthy, live tissue from one location of the body to another -often to areas that have lost skin, fat, muscle movement, and/or skeletal support.
+Flap surgery.
+Flap surgery involves moving healthy, live tissue from one location of the body to another--often to areas that have lost skin, fat, muscle movement, and/or skeletal support.
 There are several different types of flap surgery methods that may be used, depending on the location of the flap and the structures that need to be repaired.
 The types include the following:

-Local flap - is located next to the wound; the skin remains attached at one end so that the blood supply is left intact.
+Local flap.
+This is located next to the wound; the skin remains attached at one end so that the blood supply is left intact.

-Regional flap - uses a section of tissue that is attached by a specific blood vessel.
+Regional flap.
+This uses a section of tissue that is attached by a specific blood vessel.

-Microvascular free flap - involves detaching and reattaching skin and blood vessels from one site of the body to another site.
+Microvascular free flap.
+This involves detaching and reattaching skin and blood vessels from one site of the body to another site.
 Microsurgery is used to attach the blood vessels.

+Laser technology.
 Lasers used in plastic surgery often provide for minimal bleeding, bruising, and scarring.
-There are many different types of lasers that may be used, depending upon the purpose and location of the surgery to be performed.
-Consult your physician/surgeon to determine if laser surgery, and which type, is most appropriate for you.
+There are many different types of lasers that may be used, depending on the purpose and location of the surgery to be performed.
+Consult your doctor or surgeon to determine if laser surgery, and which type, is most appropriate for you.

+Skin grafts.
 A skin graft may be used to cover skin that has been damaged and/or is missing.
 This surgical procedure involves removing healthy portions of skin from one part of the body to restore normal appearance and/or function to another part of the same body.
 The place where the skin is removed is called the donor site.
-There are three different types of skin grafts that may be used, depending on the size and location of needed skin.
+There are several different types of skin grafts that may be used, depending on the size and location of needed skin.
 These include, but are not limited to, the following: